leftthomas/ProxyAnchor/README.md

 --crop_type                   crop data or not, it only works for car or cub dataset [default value is 'uncropped'](choices=['uncropped', 'cropped'])
 --backbone_type               backbone network type [default value is 'resnet50'](choices=['resnet50', 'seresnet50'])
---feature_dim                 feature dim [default value is 1536] --recalls                     selected recall [default value is '1,2,4,8'] --batch_size                  train batch size [default value is 128] --num_epochs                  train epoch number [default value is 20]
+--feature_dim                 feature dim [default value is 1536] --smoothing                   smoothing value used in label smoothing [default value is 0.0] --temperature                 temperature scale used in temperature softmax [default value is 1.0] --recalls                     selected recall [default value is '1,2,4,8'] --batch_size                  train batch size [default value is 128] --num_epochs                  train epoch number [default value is 20]